The New Default. Your hub for building smart, fast, and sustainable AI software

 Users reject bad UX fast, and an alternative app is one tap away.
 A strong business idea does not survive a confusing screen.

-8. Build a prototype or MVP
+8. Build a Prototype or MVP

 The MVP converts the wireframes into something users can actually touch.
 Even a simple prototype in Figma, Adobe XD, or FluidUI is enough to run the next round of testing and to show investors a working artifact.